somedatapacket/docs.humio.com/content/configuration/audit-logging.md

 * Add users to a repository and remove users from a repository, and change their permissions on the repository.
 This includes adding the root user it self to a repository.
 * Perform cluster related administration tasks, such as adding and deleting servers.
 * Manage ingest listeners and tokens.

+## Searching the events in the audit log

+Special access restrictions apply.
+A user can get access to search the `humio-audit` repo using the same set of rules as any other repo.
+But any user who does not have access through those rules can search the repo while being restricted to searching only the events that has said user as the "actor" that did the event.